Controlling the flow with controllers¶

-Model.
-This lead to multiple files with class definitions, to be found in
+model.
+This leads to multiple files with class definitions in

 the extension subfolder

 set up the persistence layer.
-As a result we are already able to deposit the
+As a result, we are already able to deposit

-data of our Domain in the form of Domain Objects and to retrieve it
+our domain’s data in the form of domain Objects and retrieve it

 - Deleting a specific offer

 - Deleting all offers of one organization